Skip to content

 Models and Images

 Blackfish works best with locally available model files and container images.
 Having these files available locally allows Blackfish to avoid slow downloads during deployment.
-See our section on Obtaining Service Images and Models for more information, or talk to your institution's HPC cluster admins.
+See the section on Obtaining Service Images and Models for more information, or talk to your institution's HPC cluster admins.

 Configuration